careerbuilder/CandidateDataServicesDocumentation/UploadAPIv2.md

 ## Overview

+*This API is owned and maintained by CareerBuilder's Candidate Data Services team.
+Please contact this team for any questions or feedback regarding this API.*

-The Upload APIv2 allows the caller to upload a candidate, their resume, and additional candidate information to Careerbuilder's MyCandidates application.
-This API operates as a wrapper for the legacy Upload APIv1 endpoint.
-Through the legacy endpoint the candidate is parsed, enriched, and indexed into MyCandidates for use in various products throughout the CareerBuilder ecosystem.
+CareerBuilder's Candidate Upload API allows the caller to upload a candidate, their resume, and additional candidate information to Careerbuilder's MyCandidates application.
+The candidate is parsed, enriched, and indexed into the MyCandidates data repository.

-This endpoint is synchronous and provides immediate feadback if there are issues in the request.
-If the resume fails parsing the API creates a Contact Card of the most important information in your request.
+This endpoint is synchronous and provides immediate feedback if there are issues in the request.
+If the resume fails to parse properly the API creates a "contact card" of the most important information in your request.

-A Contact Card is a lean version of a candidate profile and is made up of the candidate's email and base64_resume; also, name and plain_text_resume if available.
-A contact card will not be parsed and the resume is provided for hisotrical record and retrival only.
-The contact card can be made into a full profile easily by fixing the errors in your original request and re-uploading via the API.
+A Contact Card is a lean version of a candidate profile and is made up of the candidate's email and base64-encoded resume, along with name and plain-text resume if available.
+A contact card will not be parsed, and the resume text is stored for retrieval purposes only.
+A candidate record stored as a contact card can be converted into a full profile easily by fixing the errors in the original request and re-uploading via the API.

-Only the most recent record for a candidate per vendor, per client is indexed.
-See the [myCandidates Overview](readme.md) for more information.
+Only the most recent record for a candidate per vendor-client integration is indexed.

-The candidate can also be [searched for](SearchAPI.md), [downloaded](CandidateAPI.md), and additional candidate fields edited through the Tags, Attributes, JobReqID, and Contact Date APIs.
+The candidate can also be searched for via the Search API or downloaded via the Candidate API.
+Additional candidate fields may be edited via the Tags, Attributes, JobReqID, and Contact Date APIs.

 ## Usage

-- Client Credentials flow must be used for authentication.
+- As with all CareerBuilder APIs, the OAuth 2.0 Client Credentials flow must be used for authentication.
+More information can be found [here.](/CB OAuth.md)
 - Authorized bearer token must be included in the header as per CareerBuilder's OAuth documentation.
 - Resumes will be parsed as English by default unless a country code parameter is provided.
 If the resume is in another language, it is recommended to provide a location.
 - A valid email address is required for indexing a candidate.
 It is suggested to provide an email address in case one cannot be parsed from the resume .